SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 <a name="four" href="#contents" style="font-size:1.2em;">1.1.4 Game Four (Win)</a>

-Ok, so this was actually my first win against Magnus (2882), but I was so annoyed with the endgame that I decided to hide it down here lol.
+Ok, so this was actually my first win against Magnus (2882), but I was so disappointed with the endgame that I decided to hide it down here lol.
 I actually played the opening wrong the first time around and didn't play 17. g3 before 18. b5.. so rocky start.
-The games in this article on not chronological.
+The games in this article are not chronological.

 <iframe id="11387487" allowtransparency="true" frameborder="0" style="width:100%;border:none;" src="//www.chess.com/emboard?id=11387487"></iframe><script>window.addEventListener("message",e=>{e['data']&&"11387487"===e['data']['id']&&document.getElementById(`${e['data']['id']}`)&&(document.getElementById(`${e['data']['id']}`).style.height=`${e['data']['frameHeight']+30}px`)});</script>